tye-exe/nixos-config/README.md

 ------------------------------------------------------------------
 ```

-### Install instructions
+### Install Command
 ```bash
 curl -s https://raw.githubusercontent.com/tye-exe/nixos-config/main/scripts/init.sh | bash
 ```

 ### Change configuration location
 If you wish to change the repo location, then move `nixos-config` to the desired folder/path of your
-choosing & execute `bash; eval ./core.lua undefined-hm-switch` within the new directory & nix will update the
+choosing & execute `./core.lua hm-switch` within the new directory & nix will update the
 required paths.